Currently, most patients requiring blood dialysis for renal failure use arteriovenous fistulae or artificial vessels for vascular access.

 The previous research and development confirmed that this vascular structure created only from cells, such as fibroblasts, is strong enough to bear blood pressure and maintain a long-term aperture.

-From now on, Cyfuse intends to make further progress in the development of this cellular vessel to achieve a new approach where a vascular structure resistant to infection with high elasticity is implanted as independent tissue so as to provide novel treatment for patients, including diabetics with angiopathy receiving dialysis.
+From now on, Cyfuse are aiming to further advance the development of this cellular vessel to achieve a new approach where a vascular structure resistant to infection with high elasticity is implanted as independent tissue so as to provide novel treatment for patients, including diabetics with angiopathy receiving dialysis.

 In addition to deployment of more difficult treatments, such as revascularization for severe ischemia in the lower extremities and coronary bypass, as well as expansion into the cerebrovascular field and pediatric vascular field, deployment into fields other than vascular fields is keenly awaited as well, such as the gastrointestinal and urinary organs from the progression of functional restoration technology using a tubular cellular structure created by cells only.